ethereum/EIPs/SIPS/sip-15.md

 Given

-- Alice does not fix her c ratio by burning sUSD back to the Liquidation Target ratio
+- Alice does not fix her c ratio by burning sUSD back to the issuance target ratio
 - and two weeks have elapsed
 - and SNX is priced at USD 1.00